 Travelling is at my very heart and soul.
-If I am not found travelling to places, I'll certainly be found reading or writing about travel most of my time.
+If I am not found travelling to places, I'll certainly be found reading or writing about travel.
 There is no dearth of online travel communities on the World Wide Web.
-I've recently joined one such community of travellers too, at Askme on Travel.
+I am part of one such community of travellers at Askme on Travel.

 I haven't been to all the places I'd like to see across India.
 But having written professionally on travel for a few years, I know stuff.
 So I often contribute to the article base on the Askme portal for the benefit of fellow travellers and people struck by wanderlust.
 Here's a glimpse into what I've written in the recent past.
 Check out the rest of my posts and interact with me on the portal.